ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 It looks like functions and aliases work the same way.
 What should you choose then?

 Functions and aliases have one similar aspect only.
 They are built-in Bash mechanisms.
-From the user's point of view, they reduce the input of long commands.
-But these mechanisms work in completely different ways.
+From the user's point of view, they shorten long commands.
+However, these mechanisms work in completely different ways.

 An alias replaces one text with another in a typed command.
-In other words, Bash finds text in the command that matches the alias name.
-Then it replaces that text with the alias value.
+In other words, Bash finds a part of the command that matches the alias name.
+Then the shell replaces it with the alias value.
 Finally, Bash executes the resulting command.

 Here is an example of an alias.
-Suppose you have declared an alias for the `cat` utility.
+Suppose you have declared the alias for the `cat` utility.
 It adds the `-n` option to the utility call.
-The option adds line numbers to the `cat` output.
-The alias declaration looks like this:
+This option adds line numbers to the `cat` output.
+The alias declaration looks this way:
 {line-numbers: false, format: Bash}
 ```
 alias cat="cat -n"